-Related literature.
-A traditional approach to capturing the mightiness of an algorithm is to ask how difficult the exact problem is that the algorithm was designed to solve, i.e., what is the complexity of predicting the final output of the algorithm.
+the complexity of predicting the algorithm's final outcome.
 For optimization problems, however, if there are multiple optimum solutions to an instance, predicting which optimum solution a specific algorithm will produce might be more difficult than finding an optimum solution in the first place.
 If this is the case, the algorithm can be considered to be mightier than the problem it is solving suggests.
-A prominent example for this phenomenon are search algorithms for problems in the complexity class PLS (for polynomial local search), introduced by Johnson, Papadimitriou, and Yannakakis [14].
-Many problems in PLS are complete with respect to so-called tight reductions, which implies that finding any optimum solution reachable from a specific starting solution via local search is PSPACE-complete [23].
+A prominent example for this phenomenon are search algorithms for problems in the complexity class PLS (for Polynomial Local Search), introduced by Johnson, Papadimitriou, and Yannakakis [16].
+Many problems in PLS are complete with respect to so-called tight reductions, which implies that finding any optimum solution reachable from a specific starting solution via local search is PSPACE-complete [25].
 Any local search algorithm for such a problem can thus be considered to be PSPACE-mighty.
-Goldberg, Papadimitriou, and Savani [11] established similar PSPACE-completeness results for algorithms solving search problems in the complexity class PPAD (for polynomial parity argument in directed graphs [22]), and in particular for the wellknown Lemke-Howson algorithm [19] for finding Nash equilibria in bimatrix games.
+Goldberg, Papadimitriou, and Savani [13] established similar PSPACE-completeness results for algorithms solving search problems in the complexity class PPAD (for Polynomial Parity Argument in Directed Graphs [24]) and, in particular, for the well-known Lemke-Howson algorithm [21] for finding Nash equilibria in bimatrix games.

-A preliminary version of our paper appeared in [6].
+Preliminary versions of our article appeared in Disser and Skutella [6, 7].
 As our main result, we show that the (Network) Simplex Algorithm with Danzig's original pivot rule implicitly solves NP-hard problems.
-Later, Adler, Papadimitriou, and Rubinstein [1] gave an artificial pivot rule for which it is even PSPACE-complete to decide whether a given basis will appear during the algorithm's execution.
-In other words, the resulting algorithm explicitly solves a PSPACE-complete problem.
+Concurrently, Adler, Papadimitriou, and Rubinstein [1] gave an artificial pivot rule for which it is even PSPACE-complete to decide whether a given basis will appear during the algorithm's execution.
 They show that this is not the case for the Simplex Algorithm with the shadow vertex pivot rule.
 Note that the corresponding algorithm might still implicitly solve hard problems in our sense.
-Recently, and inspired by our results, Fearnley and Savani [7] released a preprint where they strengthen our results for the Simplex Algorithm with
+Recently, and inspired by our results, Fearnley and Savani [8] strengthened our results for the Simplex Algorithm with Danzig's pivot rule.
+They show that the resulting algorithm even explicitly solves a PSPACE-complete problem.
+Note that their result is specifically tailored to the general Simplex Method and does not hold for the Network Simplex Algorithm or the Successive Shortest Path Algorithm.
+By showing that the latter are already implicitly solving hard problems, we are able to infer interesting consequences (e.g., for earliest arrival flows).
+Other recent work regarding the complexity of algorithms was conducted by Fearnely and Savani [9], and by Roughgarden and Wang [26].